Why You Need a Few Motorhome Tips Before Your RV/ Motorhome Trip

 17. Know your Motorhome Dimensions

 Know the height, width and length of your motorhome.
 You don’t want to get stuck under any bridges and you’ll need to know your length because some campsites can only take certain length vans.
-In some European countries, when road works are carried out and temporary lanes are used, the width of the lanes are displayed on signs beside the road.
+In some European countries, when road works are carried out and temporary lanes are used, the width of the lanes is displayed on signs beside the road.

 18. Motorhome Weight Limits